KptnKMan/deploy-vpc-aws/docs/setup.md

 * Pay attention to versions used.
 Use latest at your own risk.
 * Unless specified, all commands are in bash (Linux/MacOS) or Powershell v4+ (Windows), make sure your OS and package mgmt tool is updated (Eg: `apt-get update`)
 * MacOS is assumed to be MacOSX (MacOS 10.12.6 tested)
-* Linux is assumed to be Ubuntu 16.04
+* Linux is assumed to be latest Debian or Ubuntu
 * Windows is assumed to be Microsoft Windows 10
 * Unless specified, all commands are run from root of repo directory
   * Eg: `cd ~/Projects/deploy-vpc-aws)` (but your root dir is very likely to be different)